HumberCampusNavigator/HumberCampusNavigation/README.md

 ![whatsapp image 2018-11-20 at 5 41 25 pm 1](https://user-images.githubusercontent.com/43181567/48807492-abe23b00-eceb-11e8-9f5a-143c627abe76.jpeg)
 ![whatsapp image 2018-11-20 at 5 41 25 pm](https://user-images.githubusercontent.com/43181567/48807493-ac7ad180-eceb-11e8-80ae-30af35c69a8d.jpeg)
 ![whatsapp image 2018-11-20 at 5 41 26 pm](https://user-images.githubusercontent.com/43181567/48807495-ac7ad180-eceb-11e8-970e-85bc3c8a9aef.jpeg)

+### Step-6
+   The last step is to test the unit after the enclosure so that we can make sure that our hardware unit works perfect.
+So the testing of the components at the beginning, then after soldering and then at the last are helpfull to make sure that our unit building is progressing fine.
+This also helps to eliminate errors as we go.